BrainThrust/clinkclang/sites/docs/src/content/docs/2-agents.md

 Usage: toolCall: toolName({"param": "value"})
 ```

-### Frameworks
+### Strategies

-The Agent Core supports different frameworks for processing:
+The Agent Core can support diffeerent reasoning strategies for processing (defaulting to ReAct):

 - ReAct: Reasoning and Acting framework

 The framework can be specified in the agent configuration using the `strategy` parameter.

 ### Usage Example